pyroesp/Sokkuri/README.md

 - TODO: Hash using multithreading

+## Hashed files
+For now I've hardcoded that only jpg/jpeg/png files would be hashed as that was my use case.
+I do intend to change that in the future to allow any file to be hashed.

 ## Dependencies
 This program uses the WIN API to get a list of files from folders and subfolders.
 I don't have/own mac/linux OS to try and implement it there.
 Feel free to make a PR for that.